-An eating disorder is a mental illness which causes a person to either eat or avoid eating in such a way as to have an adverse effect on the body.
+An eating disorder is a mental illness that causes a person to either eat or avoid eating in such a way as to have an adverse effect on the body.
 This compulsion does both physical and mental damage to the sufferer.
 Eating disorders affect millions of people all over the world.
-In the U.S., roughly 7 million women and 1 million men have some form of eating disorder.
+In the U.S., roughly 7 million women and 1 million men have some form of an eating disorder.

-Almost everyone knows someone in their family or immediate circle of friends who suffers with such a disorder.
+Almost everyone knows someone in their family or immediate circle of friends who suffers from such a disorder.
 Unfortunately, eating disorders can cause death.
 In fact, they are the number one killer of all mental illnesses.

-nervosa and bulimia nervosa, are more commonly known.
+There are three main types of eating disorders.
+The first two, anorexia nervosa and bulimia nervosa, are more commonly known.
 The third, called binge eating disorder, is newly defined and still being researched.

 Eating Disorder Recovery

 Fortunately, eating disorders are treatable, although only about 10% of sufferers actually receive such treatment at an eating disorder treatment center.
 Cost can also be a deterrent, and most insurance companies won’t cover eating disorder recovery expenses.

 - The price of eating disorder recovery can range from $500 to $2,000 per day, and sometimes even more.